PLIATES

 If a large person has a novice and sedentary limberness to them they may not know the limits or designs on the proper bouncing or moving.

 I would agree with you, if he was under supervision and instructed then dynamic is fine. he indicated he was a.)
-Large b.) a beginner c.) doing it at home alone so I factored those issues in my suggestion for him as best as possible on a message board. :)
+Large b.) a beginner c.) doing it at home alone so I factored those issues in suggestion for him as best as possible on a message board. :)

 p.s.
 I love reading your suggestions to people here, you are very knowledgable and helpful. keep up the great work for sure.